The Cornwall We Want

 Better caretaking of Cornwall

-by M Angove, over 4 years ago
+by M Angove, almost 6 years ago

 I see that others have raised concerns about the destruction caused by over tourism and housebuilding and I echo those concerns.
 Tourism is not what is often been promised.
 We need real jobs and we do have the talent here and the opportunities too if they are encouraged to blossom.
 We need better broadband to allow for this.
 We need a 'bed' or tourist' tax to help put right the destruction we can all see happening around us.
 We all pay it when we go abroad on holiday and so why not here?
 I know that many tourist jobs are...
 Continue reading